 Going out with only couples makes me sick to my stomach.
-Even just having one single person in the group rescues the social dynamic.
+Even having just one single person in the group rescues the social dynamic.
 You need to have that pulse, that invigorating possibility somebody will have sex with somebody new.
 If there were no prospect of hooking up, bars and parties would consist of guys leaving after the game ends and girls showing up at midnight to dance in a circle.

 I am not complaining.
 I am happy that people are happy with couples’ dinner parties, quadruple dates and trading baby pictures and gossip.
-I just want to point out that even positive change has its casualties, easy to forget when the rest of the world becomes a thumbnail that you don’t care to click.
+I just want to point out even positive change has its casualties, easy to forget when the rest of the world becomes a thumbnail you don’t care to click.

 The only email you will get from me is one post per month for free until I die or you unsubscribe.
 You can also reply to that email and I will reply back, thereby making us pen pals.
 Occasionally when candor exceeds nerve, I hide a post from the website so only trustworthy subscribers can read it.